SATUNIX/agent-gateway/docs/ReviewsAndReports/Old_Review_and_PLan/DEVPLAN.md

 # Agent Gateway Drop-In Readiness – 10-Step Development Plan

 Goal: Any engineer can drop an OpenAI Agents SDK module (e.g., `src/agents/SampleAgent/agent.py` from Agent Builder) into the repo and have it exposed securely via `/v1/chat/completions` without editing YAML or wrestling with tooling.
-This plan remediates the gaps documented in `docs/plans/Gap_Analysis_Report.md` and aligns the codebase with the Spark/SampleAgent patterns.
+This plan remediates the gaps documented in `docs/plans/Gap_Analysis_Report.md` (live reference) and aligns the codebase with the Spark/SampleAgent patterns.

 ---